Canada – Stunningly beautiful, Picture-Perfect Scenery

 Sunset at Pyramid Lake – was hoping the wind would calm down for a mirror photo, but nature did not cooperate.

-I found this little lake and view on a tiny side trail from the main trail around Patricia Lake.
+I discovered this little lake and view on a tiny side trail from the main trail around Patricia Lake.

 Parent and Eagle Chicklets – this was at Medicine Lake.
-I was at least 100m away and used a zoom lens (and after cropping) to post this shot.
+I was at least 100m away and used a zoom lens (and after cropping) to capture this shot.

 Maligne Lake on a cloudy, overcast day.
 It was blue skies and sunny in the afternoon, so come prepared for all weather conditions.